 Identifying the signs and symptoms

-Mercy Canada exists to provide a safe, Christ-centred environment for women who face a combination of life-controlling issues, including anxiety, eating disorders, self-harm, drug and alcohol addictions, depression, physical and sexual abuse, and trafficking.
+Mercy Canada exists to provide a safe, Christ-centred environment for women who face a combination of life-controlling issues, including anxiety, eating disorders, self-injury, drug and alcohol addictions, depression, physical and sexual abuse, and trafficking.

 One of the first steps to helping someone who may be hurting is becoming more aware of these issues.
 You can best identify if someone you know is struggling and in need of help by recognizing the signs and symptoms of these life-controlling issues.